 In determining the fair value of financial instruments in K2, and in turn the Portfolio Companies, a variety of methods and assumptions are used that are based on project status and market conditions existing at each reporting date.
-Valuation techniques used include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis and other valuation techniques commonly used by market participants as prescribed by the Royal Institution of Chartered Surveyors ("RICS").
+Valuation techniques used include the use of comparable recent arm's length transactions, discounted cash flow analysis and other valuation techniques commonly used by market participants as prescribed by the Royal Institution of Chartered Surveyors ("RICS").
 The methodologies, processes and significant unobservable inputs used in the valuation derived by the Investment Manager are detailed in notes 3.6 and 4.1 below.
-For valuing the Portfolio Companies where K2 has contracted exits, the net present value of the contracted exit amounts, discounted using a rate based on the credit risk associated with counterparties and tested for impairment, is considered as the fair value of the investment in that Portfolio Company.
+For valuing the Portfolio Companies where K2 has contracted exits, the net present value of the contracted exit amounts, discounted using a rate based on the credit risk associated with counterparties, is considered as the fair value of the investment in that Portfolio Company.